 We think that one simple trick, like getting up an hour early or reading a specific book will allow us to bypass all the hard work we should do to accomplish our goals.

-But deep down, we know that’s not true and that it is going to take a lot of hard work.
+Deep down, we know that’s not true and that it is going to take a lot of hard work.

 Not at all.